 ctop – Top-like Interface for Monitoring Docker Containers

-If you are managing multiple Docker containers, it can be challenging to keep track of their resource utilization, network connectivity, and overall health.
-Fortunately, there's a tool called ctop that can help. ctop is a top-like interface for monitoring Docker containers in real-time.
-It provides an intuitive visual representation of container metrics, including CPU, memory, network, and disk usage.
+If you are managing multiple Docker containers, it can be challenging to keep track of their resource utilization, network connectivity, and overall health. ctop is a command-line monitoring tool that provides a top-like interface for monitoring Docker containers in real-time.
+It displays an intuitive visual representation of container metrics, including CPU, memory, network, and disk usage.

 What is ctop?

 ctop is a command-line tool that provides a top-like interface for monitoring Docker containers.
-It provides an overview of all running containers, displaying real-time CPU and memory usage, container name, image, and ID. ctop also allows you to sort and filter the container list based on different criteria, such as CPU usage or container name.
+It displays an overview of all running containers with real-time CPU and memory usage, container name, image, and ID.
+The tool allows you to sort and filter containers based on different criteria such as CPU usage or container name, making container management more efficient.

 Installing ctop

-ctop is an open-source tool that can be installed on Linux, macOS, and Windows.
-You can download the latest version of ctop from the GitHub repository: https://github.com/bcicen/ctop/releases.
+ctop is an open-source tool available for Linux, macOS, and Windows.
+You can download the latest version from the GitHub repository.

 $ wget https://github.com/bcicen/ctop/releases/download/v0.7.6/ctop-0.7.6-linux-amd64 -O ctop